MMosley502/LEGUP/Tree-Tent-Rules.md

 # Tree Tent
-Tree Tent is a puzzle with unfilled squares (shown in grey).
+Tree Tent is a puzzle with unfilled squares (shown in gray).
 Your task is to place tents in such a way that the number of tents in each row and column is satisfied, and that each tree has a tent next to it.

 Clicking on a unfilled tile places a grass tile.